zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

     >>>     Traverse list partitions.
     ```

-    Check whether a partition exists, as shown in the following code:
+    Check whether a partition exists as shown in the following code:

     ```
     >>> table.exist_partition('pt=test,sub=2015')
     ```

-    Obtain the partition, as shown in the following code:
+    Obtain the partition as shown in the following code:

     ```
     >>> partition = table.get_partition('pt=test')